anirudhkaushik2003/anirudhkaushik2003.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 ### About Me
-Undergraduate Researcher at CVIT, IIIT Hyderabad.
-Working on Medical Image Analysis and Computer Aided Diagnosis with Prof. Jayanthi Sivaswamy.
+I'm an Undergraduate Researcher at CVIT, IIIT Hyderabad.
+I work on Medical Image Analysis and Computer Aided Diagnosis with Prof. Jayanthi Sivaswamy.
 Founder and Co-ordinator of IIIT Society of Applied Quantum Computing.